-Chocolate desserts: decadent, rich, deep, sweet—there are so many ways to describe them.
 Chocolate is romantic, dramatic, purported to have healing properties, and is absolutely delicious.
 The wonderful flavor is representative of devotion and love.
 Chocolate can come in so many forms that even those who don’t consider themselves chocolate fanatics almost always find a chocolate treat to love.
-So to all the chocolate lovers’ out there—this list of chocolate desserts is for you.
+Below you will find a primer on all things chocolate, so you can learn all the tips and tricks for baking with chocolate.
+When I set out to write Zoë Bakes Cakes the very first cake I put in its pages was my Devil’s food recipe, which is deep, dark, and full of cocoa.
+You’ll find cakes, pies, tarts, and many other chocolate desserts in this post.

 This chocolate zucchini bundt cake recipe is from my book Zoë Bakes Cakes!
 It's moist and sweet, but not overly so, and intensely chocolate.